ErpNetDocs/dev/domain-api/complex-types/quantity.md

   }
 }
 ```

+## Update behavior

+When a `Quantity` value is submitted through the Domain API, ERP.net evaluates the `Unit` code in the context of the current entity.

+If the dependent measurement unit reference is stored in the same entity, ERP.net searches for a measurement unit whose code matches `Quantity.Unit` and assigns that reference automatically.

+If the measurement unit reference is not stored in the same entity, `Quantity.Unit` does not update it.
+In that case, the code in `Quantity.Unit` must match the already effective measurement unit.

+For more details, see [Property Dependencies and Update Order](../data-manipulation/update-order.md).

 > [!note]
 > Because _Quantity_ is odata complex object it can not participate in uri $filter query parameter.
 To filter by Amount or Quantity properties you can use the following: